 - make an entry in the electronic submission list for every sample to be analysed.

 - You must also provide a 1H NMR spectrum of the submitted sample wherever possible (such as from the open access instruments) demonstrating it is of suitable quality for further NMR analysis.
-If you require advice on the most appropriate experiments etc, please consult either Tim or Barbara who would be happy to advise.
+If you require advice on the most appropriate experiments etc, please consult either Tim or Nader who would be happy to advise.
 Completed samples and their spectra are returned to your research group trays at the submission point in the basement lab. (there is also a submission fridge for unstable or more volatile samples).
 See also the NMR service page.

 4) If you have a need for more detailed or longer term NMR projects please discuss these with Tim in the first instance.